How To Make Rice Congee

-Have you ever had congee?
-This silky, savory rice porridge is an everyday breakfast in China — and indeed, in many parts of the world, where it goes by names like jook, khao tom moo, and arroz caldo.
-Obviously, if you're not already in the know when it comes to this breakfast, you'd better listen up.
-You're in for a real treat.
+Silky, savory congee is an everyday breakfast in China.
+Elsewhere throughout Asia similar rice preparations go by names like jook in Hong Kong, khao tom moo in Thailand, and arroz caldo in the Philippines.
+Simmer a small amount of rice in a large amount of liquid for several hours, and you have congee.
+If you’re not already in the know when it comes to this breakfast, you’d better listen up.
+You’re in for a real treat.

-I asked Pat Tanumihardja, author of The Asian Grandmothers Cookbook and blogger behind the Smithsonian's Pickles and Tea blog, to describe her ideal congee, and her instant reply was, "The one that mom or grandma makes!"
-She went on to explain that congee is a comfort food in Chinese cuisine, much like macaroni and cheese or chocolate chip cookies — the one your mom made for you when you were a kid will always be the best.
+I asked Pat Tanumihardja, author of The Asian Grandmothers Cookbook, to describe her ideal congee, and her instant reply was, “The one that mom or grandma makes!”
+She then went on to explain that congee is a comfort food in Chinese cuisine, much like macaroni and cheese or chocolate chip cookies in mainstream US cuisine — the one your mom made for you when you were a kid will always be the best.

 Congee is also usually served with various toppings, like fried shallots, sliced green onions, pickled mustard cabbage, or a poached egg.
 Tanumihardja remembers her mother stirring “a raw egg into a piping-hot bowl of congee, and it would cook and form silky threads in the hot mixture.”